jakabo27/FPP-Pushbuttons/README.md

 - fpp -v 66 ..................Set volume to 66%
 - fpp -c stop ..............Stop the show immediately
 - fpp -C stop .............Stop show gracefully, at the end of the current song
-- fpp -p thisPlaylistName .Plays thisPlaylistName on repeat
+- fpp -p thisPlaylistName ......Plays thisPlaylistName on repeat
-- fpp -P thisPlaylistName .Plays thisPlaylistName once
+- fpp -P thisPlaylistName ......Plays thisPlaylistName once
 - eventScript "${MEDIADIR}/scripts/${thisScriptVariable}"   ......Runs a script.
 In the case on the left it works for if you have your script name saved into a variable somewhere above, like thisScriptVariable=”PlayTheSong.sh”

 # Button Wiring